 Graduates of the Edwards School of Business wishing to proceed toward full professional recognition as a Chartered Professional Accountant (CPA) will be granted substantial credit toward the professional designation.
 The extent of the credit granted depends on the courses selected for the degree and the level of performance achieved.
 In any case, it will be necessary for these students to complete additional study and examination requirements as may be determined by the University Boards of Examiners in Accounting and the governing body of the professional organization concerned.
 It will also be necessary for the students to complete such service requirements as may be determined by these professional bodies.

 Students considering a professional accountancy career should consult with the Edwards Student & Faculty Services Office before registration.

 Space in upper year courses is restricted to students in the Edwards School of Business and those colleges that have COMM courses as part of their degree requirements.

-300- and 400-level ACCOUNTING, FINANCE, HUMAN RESOURCES, MARKETING, OPERATIONS MANAGEMENT, and select MANAGEMENT courses require the permission of the applicable department.
+300- and 400-level ACCOUNTING, FINANCE, HUMAN RESOURCES, MARKETING, SUPPLY CHAIN MANAGEMENT, and select MANAGEMENT courses require the permission of the applicable department.

 Bachelor of Commerce students take a number of courses offered by the College of Arts & Science to meet core and elective requirements in degree programs.
 For course descriptions, see the Course Descriptions section of the Course & Program Catalogue.